inidona/gradle-6.8-bom-showcase/README.md

 }
 ```
 seems to solve the issue, but why?
-Ultimately I'd like to not have to apply java to a ear project as java code does not make any sense in a packaging only project.
+Ultimately I'd like to not have to apply java to an ear project as java code does not make any sense in a packaging only project.